jschiefer/BeagleChoo/README.md

 to other (most likely cheaper) members of the BeagleBone family.

 While the BeagleBone Blue would be capable enough to also include the GFP functionality, I will make no attempt to do so.
-The unit is sold at a fair price for the functionality available, and there is very little point in replicating all these capabilities.
+The Märklin 60116 is sold at a fair price for the functionality provided; there would be very little point in replicating all these capabilities.

 ### System Overview
 The system is connected as follows: The GFP is connected to power (18 V DC, 2-3 A), the railroad track,